tonycknight/pkgchk-cli/README.md

 A dotnet tool for package dependency checks.

-`dotnet list package` is a wonderful tool, and with its `--vulnerable` switch it is essential for code provenance.
+`dotnet list package` is a wonderful tool, and with its `--vulnerable` switch it is essential for verifying dependencies.
 If you're not famlilar with it or why it's recommended, [see this blog post](https://devblogs.microsoft.com/nuget/how-to-scan-nuget-packages-for-security-vulnerabilities/).

-Unfortunately, simple integration into CI pipelines isn't feasible: the tool does not return a non-zero return code when vulnerabilities are found; and CI pipelines rely on return codes.
+Unfortunately, CI pipeline integration isn't simple: the tool does not return a non-zero return code when vulnerabilities are found; and CI pipelines rely on return codes.
 Users are left to parse the tool's console output, and so must maintain different scripts for different environments.

 There are long-lived issues on the Dotnet & Nuget boards, which seem to be stuck:
 - [Dotnet issue 16852](https://github.com/dotnet/sdk/issues/16852)